Dr Heba Azer

 School of Clinical Medicine

-Dr Azer grew up in Cairo, Egypt and following her competition of Bachelor of Medicine and Surgery with honours in 2003, Heba moved to Australia to live and complete all her post-graduate training.
-She obtained her Fellowship from The Royal Australian College of General Practice in 2012.
+Originally from Cairo, Egypt, Dr Azer completed her Bachelor of Medicine and Surgery with Honours in 2003 before moving to Australia to undertake postgraduate medical training.
+She obtained Fellowship of the Royal Australian College of General Practitioners (FRACGP) in 2012.

 Tutor of the year 2023 UNSW School of Clinical Medicine, Wagga Wagga Rural Clinical Campus